-What is Stress First Aid?

-Health care workers encounter serious stressors as an ongoing part of their work, which has been further intensified by the pandemic.
-The Stress First Aid (SFA) model is a self-care and peer support framework that can help you identify and address early signs of stress reactions in yourself and others in an ongoing way.
+This model of Stress First Aid (SFA) was originally developed for use with military and law enforcement personnel, recognizing that these professions encounter serious stressors as an ongoing part of their work.
+Health care providers have a similar experience, which has been further intensified by the pandemic.
+The Stress First Aid (SFA) model is a self-care and peer support framework that includes seven actions that can help you identify and address early signs of stress reactions in yourself and others in an ongoing way (not just after single "critical incidents").
+It is a model for both short-term recovery and longer-term resilience.